Pasifika Student Success

 Manager, Pasifika Student Success

-Aaron is of Samoan and Niuean descent and a graduate of both The University of Waikato and Victoria University of Wellington.
+Fa'amatuainu Aaron Nonoa is of Samoan and Niuean descent and a graduate of both The University of Waikato and Victoria University of Wellington.
 His role is to manage and lead the operations of the Pasifika Student Success team.
 Fa'amatuainu is the primary contact for Faculty Managers and Associate Deans, School Managers and Course Coordinators liaise directly with the relevant PSS team member.
 Fa'amatuainu’s main challenge to students is to put in hard work over the next 3 to 5 years as this will have a major influence on the rest of their lives.